Before Punks there were Sharpies!

 Everybody had a trench coat; single breasted white was popular with no belt, while woolen overcoats were equally as popular in checked brown or charcoal grey.
 Porkpie hats were also popular in chocolate brown or hounds-tooth.

-In 1964 'Points' were the shoes of choice; pointy toed, suede or two-tone, slip-on or lace-up, sometimes flat-soled but usually with a Cuban heelNot long after, the points on the shoes turned into a chisel toed look.
+In 1964 'points' were the shoes of choice; pointy toed, suede or two-tone, slip-on or lace-up, sometimes flat-soled but usually with a Cuban heelNot long after, the points on the shoes turned into a chisel toed look.
 Again, the basic design was flat soled or Cuban heeled.
 They would come with a brogue or basked weave pattern in blue suede, oxblood, two-tone brown and white or black and white.
 You could also get them made in patent leather or alligator skin if you wanted to be extra flashy.

 European tailors and shoemakers such as Morris the TailorDobbs, Kosmanos, Mediterranean, Acropolis, Batsanis and Venus were the places that sharpies frequented to go to get their clothes and shoes bespoke made.
 Levi's and Lee jeans also hit Melbourne around this time and made a big splash with the sharps and cost around 5 pounds a pair, which was usually a week's wages at that time.